TheMythologist/android-cracker/README.md

 Files of interest are listed below in their respective modules.

-The key length as well as other information (e.g. number of digits and letters respectively) can be found in `/data/system/device_policies.xml`.
+The key length as well as other information (e.g. number of digits and letters respectively) can be found in `/data/system/device_policies.xml` (only applies for Android versions < 8.0).

 ## Installation/running of android-cracker